sysarmy/2023.nerdear.la/README.md

 Jinja formatter: https://stackoverflow.com/questions/60175608/visual-studio-code-and-jinja-templates

-Using Flask, Flask-WTF, and AJAX for forms https://blog.carsonevans.ca/2019/08/20/validating-ajax-requests-with-wtforms-in-flask/
+Using Flask, Flask-WTF, and AJAX for forms:
+If you are confused about how contact.html, submit_contact/ and contact.js work, watch this video: https://www.youtube.com/watch?v=QKcVjdLEX_s and then read this blog https://blog.carsonevans.ca/2019/08/20/validating-ajax-requests-with-wtforms-in-flask/

 ### recommended settings for `settings.json` in Visual Studio Code